GLYCAM-Web/GLYCAM_Delegator_Docker/README.md

 ### Configurable Settings

-Many settings, indeed most of them, can be overridden by the user.
+Many settings can be overridden by the user.
 Be sure to consult any custom settings you might have set when things behave differently that what you expect.

 See [Configuration.md](./docs/Configuration.md) for details.